a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 - `public final synchronized void join(long millis)`: wait for the thread on which it’s called to be dead or wait for specified milliseconds.

-- public final synchronized void join(long millis, int nanos): wait for thread to die for given milliseconds plus nanoseconds.
+- `public final synchronized void join(long millis, int nanos)`: wait for thread to die for given milliseconds plus nanoseconds.

+**ReverseHello**

 ---